HTML Course | Structure of an HTML Document

-The <HTML> is a markup language which is used by the browser to manipulate text, images and other content to display it in required format.
+The <HTML> is a markup language that is used by the browser to manipulate text, images, and other content to display it in the required format.

 There are generally two types of tags in HTML: